Chief Tax Information Officer

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 Multi-State taxes often appear complex.
-With many Americans working from home this year and not traveling to a different state for work, there is a lot more room for error when filing state taxes.
-Whether taxpayers worked in one state and lived in another, lived in multiple states during the year, or their spouse works out of state, they will likely have more complicated state tax returns.
+Working in different states leaves more room for error when filing state taxes.
+Whether taxpayers worked in one state and lived in another, lived in multiple states during the year, traveled to and worked in multiple states, they will likely have more complicated state tax returns.

 Most Americans will owe state taxes where they live.
 When taxpayers work in a different state from where they live, they generally owe taxes to the state where they work as well.
 When they move to a new state it can be even more complex.

 Most taxpayers must file a tax return that includes all income in the state where they live.
 If they work in a different state, they might have to file a return for that state with only the income they earned there.
-For example, assume a taxpayer lives in New Jersey but commutes to New York for their job from January to March, but from March to December they worked from home in New Jersey because of the pandemic.
+For example, assume a taxpayer lives in New Jersey but commutes to New York for their job from January to March, but from March to December they worked from home in New Jersey..
 The taxpayer will file a non-resident New York state tax return for their wages from January through March.
-And they will file a resident New Jersey state tax return from March through December.
+And they will file a resident New Jersey state tax return from January through December.

 The taxpayer will get a credit for the taxes they paid to New York for that short period of time.
 This is how taxpayers who worked in one state but lived in another have typically filed their returns.
 The only difference is the time the taxpayer physically worked in a different state was significantly shorter.